halu5071/NavGraphCheckerPlugin/README.md

 ![NavGraphCheckerPlugin](./assets/NavGraphCheckerPlugin.png)

 ## What's NavGraphCheckerPlugin?
-NavGraphCheckerPlugin is a gradle plugin for checking NavGraph correctness at compile time.
+NavGraphCheckerPlugin is a gradle plugin for checking navigation graph **at compile time**.

-Even when there are some mistakes in navigation graph, you can compile and build your project.
+Even if there are some mistakes in navigation graph, now you can compile and build your project.
 Then you will notice the mistake only when you launch a screen which use the problematic navigation graph.

 ![](./assets/wrong_destination.png)